40 Items Every Man Over 40 Should Have in His Home

 You instantly know when a home belongs to a man over 40.
-Every room has been filled just the right furniture, just the right supplies, just the right electronics—all of which combines to ooze an elevated sense of tastefulness, responsibility, warmth, and maturity.
-So if you’re a man in your 40s and your domicile doesn’t have anything in the list below, do yourself a favor and get that credit card smoking today.
-And while you’re at it, make sure you aren’t saying these 50 Things No Man Over 40 Should Ever Say.
+Every room has been filled just the right furniture, just the right supplies, just the right electronics—all of which combine to ooze an elevated sense of tastefulness, responsibility, warmth, and maturity.
+So if you're a man in your 40s and your domicile doesn't have anything in this list of things every man should own after they turn the big 4-0, do yourself a favor and get that credit card smoking today.
+And while you're at it, make sure you aren't saying these 50 Things No Man Over 40 Should Ever Say.

 One that actually fits your body.
 Once you've got a handle on that, expand your repertoire and invest in one of these 15 Killer Style Accessories You Never Knew You Needed.

 You're old enough to have some pens on your desk that don't say "Hampton Inn."
 Develop your own signature, both literally and metaphorically, and you'll stand out and impress your colleagues and boss.
 And if you're traveling frequently for business, make sure you know the 20 Ways to Make Travel Less Stressful.

 One that includes at least a hammer, a tape measure, a level, pliers, and at least two types of screwdrivers (slotted and Phillips-head).
 Not enough to build a boat, but enough tools to hang a picture without needing to call Dad.

-No “pods” or espresso machines.
-We’re talking about coffee that’s black and strong and is dripped into a pot through coffee beans, like nature intended.
+No "pods" or espresso machines.
+We're talking about coffee that's black and strong and is dripped into a pot through coffee beans, as nature intended.
 And if you need another reason to invest in a coffeepot, read up on the 75 Amazing Benefits of Coffee.

 You should have figured this out by now, but those books don't count.
 The ones that matter are the books you discovered on your own, and live on your bookshelf like trophies.
 And if you need help powering through a bedside stack, learn The Secrets of Speed Reading Any Book.